-The law allows a patient to have three mature marijuana plants, four immature marijuana plants, and one ounce of usable marijuana per each mature plant.
+The law allows a patient to have three mature marijuana plants, four immature marijuana plants, and one ounce of usable marijuana per each mature plant (note: as of Jan.
+1 2015 the plan limit will change to 7 total live plans, regardless of stage of maturity).
 These limitations apply to the total amount of medicine possessed between a patient and caregiver.

 Patients may use marijuana to treat the following conditions:

 - Severe pain

 - Severe and persistent muscle spasms, including those characteristic of multiple sclerosis or Crohn's disease

 - Any other medical condition approved by the department of health

 As of Jan.
 1, 2015, a patient may only obtain a recommendation from their primary care physician.

 If you have been diagnosed with any of the above shown conditions and wish to become a registered medical marijuana patient in Hawaii, you should do the following: